 PETITIONS!
-PETITIONS! -All who have re ceived, or who may receive, copies of the Petition to the next Legislature, asking that the soil of Massachusett may be made free, and that kidnapping shall be for Prom the Chicago Democrat, July 21.
+PETITIONS! -All who have re next Legislature, asking that the soil of Massachusett I was walking out near Harlem with some friends may be made free, and that kidnapping shall be for black people near me.'
+But the South has not this portunity to sign the same,-x. with their origin.